holon-platform/holon-datastore-mongo/README.md

-# Holon platform Project Reactor integration
+# Holon platform MongoDB Datastore

 This is the reference __MongoDB__ implementation of the [Holon Platform](https://holon-platform.com) `Datastore` API, using the Java MongoDB driver for data access and manipulation.